5 Things to Do Tonight to Lose Weight TomorrowArticle posted in: Lifestyle

 There’s a reason so many people stick to the “no eating after 7 p.m. rule”: In a study from Brigham Young University, participants who were asked to abstain from eating between 7 p.m. and 6 a.m. for two weeks lost 0.9 pounds per week, reducing their calorie intake by 238 per day.
 During weeks when they ate after dinner, they gained an average of 1.3 pounds per week.

 But many experts contend that it isn’t so much the act of eating after a set hour that causes the weight gain.
 Rather, it’s the fact that tacking one more snack on to an already full day of eating can send you over your calorie needs for the day.
 Therefore, by reducing the overall hours during which you allow yourself to eat, there’s less opportunity to eat those 238 extra calories.
-Sound like a strategy worth trying?
+Sound like a weight loss strategy worth trying?
 Here’s a helpful hint: Brush your teeth earlier in the evening.
 It can signal to you that you’re done eating, and can make everything a little less appetizing.

 If you do opt for night-time noshing, make sure you are choosing the right stuff: Late-night snacks get a bad rap because they’re usually unhealthy, easy-to-grab indulgences that are high in carbs and sugars… and low on nutrition.

 Instead, opt for a protein-rich option like Greek yogurt, cottage cheese, milk or nuts: Protein synthesis is actually increased while you sleep, meaning the nutrient builds muscle better while you’re in bed.
-If you’re craving something sweet, the Fudge Brownie Bar has 11 grams of the stuff and only 90 calories: You can say, “so long” to that hankering!

 Just don’t eat it in front of a screen: A 2013 review of past studies found that people who eat in front of the TV, while playing games or reading, consume more food while they’re sitting there—especially later in the day.
-So don’t sit on the couch with a bag or bowl of anything—have your snack at the table while you’re not distracted, and then return to your evening activities.
+So don’t sit on the couch with a bag or bowl of anything—have your healthy snack at the table while you’re not distracted, and then return to your evening activities.

 2. Sip Your Way to Sound Slumbers